 Orders

 The Orders section of your Market displays past orders for you to review.
+This includes administratively created orders, those added through the online store, and ones from the POS.
 Like the products page, you might find it helpful to use the filter button in the upper right to find exactly what you're looking for.
-Maybe you want to find ones that need to be picked and shipped, or take a look at last season's orders to be prepared for your upcoming CSA distribution.
+Maybe you want to find orders that need to be picked and shipped, or take a look at last season's orders to be prepared for your upcoming CSA distribution.

-You can also create new orders from this page as well, allowing you to enter them after an event if you didn't use the online store as a POS.
+You can also manually create new orders from this page as well, allowing you to enter them after an event if you didn't use the POS.
 You can even email an invoice to a customer from an order that makes it easy for them to pay online; this might be helpful if someone calls in an order over the phone.

 Other Items to Note

-Quick Pay - Farmbrite has an option of using quick pay.
+Quick Pay - Farmbrite has an option to use Stripe's Quick Pay processing.
 You can use this at off-farm events or at your farm stand.
 This lets a customer scan your unique QR code and then is quickly able to pay for your farm products.
 This is a contactless payment system which is a convenient way to offer credit card payments to your customers.